lukasz-adamski/ipv4-flood/README.md

-# ipv4-esp-flood
+# Disclaimer
-Python script designed to test mitigation of IPv4 ESP (50) flood attacking method
+This script is for educational and testing purposes only.
+You can use it to design firewall rules and protect yourself against flood attacks which uses this method.
+Do not use it to denal other services.